 Ross County’s Ronan Hale slams home the opener.
 Image: Mark Scates/SNS Group

-Nisbet collected the ball outside the box, glanced up and unleashed a fantastic rising shot out of Oxborough’s reach.
+Nisbet collected the ball, worked along the edge of the box for an opening, then unleashed a fantastic rising shot out of Oxborough’s reach into the top left-hand corner.

 Motherwell were slack in their play, knowing the match was slipping away.